gonzaotc/web3explorer/README.md

-##web3explorer
+## web3explorer

-Scan which digital assets an address owns.
+Inspect the digital assets that an address owns.

-Supported: Ethereum, Poylgon.
+Supported chains: Ethereum, Poylgon.